kirintwn/dotfiles/README.md

     & [`scripts/install-packages/pip.sh`](scripts/install-packages/pip.sh) as a reference.

   6. you can now run `:checkhealth provider` in neovim to see if it works correctly.

+  7. you can install some (optional) packages via [`scripts/install-packages/brew.sh`](scripts/install-packages/brew.sh) if you are using MacOS & Homebrew.

 ## Caveats